habibabirached/e4/mobile_app/plugins/IFC242xPlugin/README.md

 In order to execute the tests for this plugin, it needs to be installed in a Cordova app and run from there.

 1. [Create a new cordova app](https://cordova.apache.org/docs/en/latest/guide/cli/#create-the-app "Getting started with Cordova")
-2. From the ios platform directory in the new Cordova app, add the plugin and the plugin javascript tests
+2. From the new Cordova app, add the plugin and the plugin javascript tests

         cordova plugin add <local path to this checkout>
         cordova plugin add plugins/IFC242xPlugin/tests